-- Liquidity risk: the possibility the bank may not have reserves on hand to meet its depositors needs. - Ways to manage liquidity risk involves: - Keep excess reserves - Make federal funds loans with excess funds. - Make reverse repurchase agreements with other banks or corporations (agreements to buy with the promise to resell) - What is the opportunity cost?
+- Liquidity risk: the possibility the bank may not have reserves on hand to meet its depositors needs. - Ways to manage liquidity risk involves: - Keep excess reserves - Make federal funds loans with excess funds. - Make reverse repurchase agreements with other banks or corporations (agreements to buy with the promise to resell) - Hold treasury bills (short-term or long-term)? - What is the opportunity cost?